 How Do I Recycle at UIC?

-Recycling stations of different shapes and sizes can be found in the hallways in every building at UIC and should be no more than a few steps away form your office, classroom or lab.
+Recycling stations of different shapes and sizes can be found in the hallways in every building at UIC and should be no more than a few steps away from your office, classroom or lab.
 These stations usually consist of three bins ("Paper"; "Bottles & Cans"; and "Landfill").
 You can recycle paper, cardboard, bottles, cans, and most plastics, just to name a few.

 Seven-gallon desk-side recycling containers and hanging “side saddles” are provided in offices.
 Your desk-side recycling container may be gray or blue – either color is fine – and is intended for paper, empty bottles, cans, and other glass, metal or plastic containers.
 The smaller side-saddles are intended for landfill-bound materials like food scraps and non-recyclable plastics, mixed material items, or heavily food-soiled items.
 For staff and students in the residence halls, there are recycling bins in individual rooms or common areas.

 Students, faculty, and office staff are expected to empty their desk-side recycling bins and side-saddle landfill containers when full.
 This means you must carry your trash and recyclables to nearby recycling stations and separate the materials into the appropriate bins.
 Cardboard should be flattened and placed behind the hallway bins.